Skip to main content

 Initiatives

-Emissions in own business operations (Scope 1, 2) Use of electricity with non-fossil certificates; use of renewable energy in owned assets; initiate/consider renewable energy projects such as in-house renewable power generation
+Emissions in own business operations (Scope 1, 2) Use of electricity with non-fossil certificates; use of renewable energy in properties held; initiate/consider renewable energy projects such as in-house renewable power generation.

 Emissions in the construction stage (Scope 3, category 1) Use of timber, which is regarded as a low-carbon building material

-Emissions from customers (Scope 3, category 11) Establishment of energy conservation performance standards for new buildings completed before FY2029 (based on energy conservation performance (BEI) indicators)
+Emissions from customers (Scope 3, category 11) Establishment of energy conservation performance standards for new buildings completed by FY2030/3 (based on energy conservation performance (BEI) indicators).

 Targets, KPIs, and Results